Pumble vs Microsoft Teams (2026): Pricing, UI, and Features Comparison

 • 5 GB of cloud storage to free users, and

-However, Teams also heavily encourages the use of other Microsoft suite tools, and sending those files back and forth is sure to eat up your storage space in no time.
+Yet, Teams also heavily encourages the use of other Microsoft suite tools, and sending those files back and forth is sure to eat up your storage space in no time.

 Still, there are some upsides to the Microsoft ecosystem, such as the fact that users can view and oftentimes edit many Microsoft filetypes without having to leave Teams.